hgiesel/closet/clozes/blanking-obscuring.md

 {% include toc-doc.md %}

 ---
-## The Ellipsis Maker

-By default, the cloze filter will use the second provided value as a hint.
-However this behavior is easily modifiable by overwriting the `ellipsisMaker`.

-This function is used in different situations, depending on the cloze subtype:
-* _showing clozes_ use it for _active front_
-* _hiding clozes_ use it for _active front_ and any _inactive_
-* _revealing clozes_ use it for any _front_

-If any of the terms _active_, _inactive_, _front_, _back_ confuse, see [here](/clozes#test-and-answer-context).

-In the following, we outline two possible ways to adapt the ellipsis maker.

----
 ## Blanking

 One possible way would be to show the answer all blanked out by underscore symbols `_`.